development and implementation of molecular modelling techniques for the advancement of natural materials in environmental applications

 Proposed mechanism for LDH-supported peptide bond formation

 The origins of life have been the subject of much research, but fundamental questions still remain unanswered.
-We are interested on the surface-supported the abiogenetic formation of proto-biomolecules in early Earth and extraterrestrial conditions, as well as the preservation of potential bosignatures.
+We have a long interest in investigating the surface-supported abiogenetic formation of proto-biomolecules in early Earth and extraterrestrial conditions, as well as the preservation of potential biosignatures.

 Pollution Remediation

-The rise of densely populated environments brings new challenges to our society, one of many is the management and disposal of increasingly diverse pollutants.
-With our work we aim to identify the key properties making naturally occurring materials capable of adsorbing small organic pollutants.
+The rise of densely populated environments brings new challenges to our society.
+One of many is the management and disposal of increasingly diverse pollutants.
+Our work aims to identify the key properties making naturally occurring materials capable of adsorbing small organic pollutants.

 jp-2016-00187q_0024